andrewdaoust/cka-prep/docs/fundamentals/chapter01.md

 In more recent distros, navigate to the `etc/sudoers.d` subdirectory and create a new file with the user you want to provide `sudo` access to as the file name.
 For example, if the user was named `andrew` create a file named `andrew` in `etc/sudoers.d`.
 Naming the file after the user is convention, but it is not strictly necessary.

 In the file created, add `<username> ALL=(ALL) ALL`.
 Going back to out example user, `andrew`, the file should contain `andrew ALL=(ALL) ALL`.
-A good explaination of what this means can be found on [this](https://unix.stackexchange.com/a/201866) StackExchange answer.
+A good explanation of what this means can be found on [this](https://unix.stackexchange.com/a/201866) StackExchange answer.

 Finally, you may need to set the permissions on the file.
 Do this with `sudo chmod 440 /etc/sudoers.d/andrew`.
 Note that some distros will require `400` instead of `440`.

-There is one last step, even when the system is preconfigured for `sudo`.
-Most dirstos set different paths for finding executables for normals users vs the `root` user.
+There is one last step, even when the system is pre-configured for `sudo`.
+Most distros set different paths for finding executables for normals users vs the `root` user.
 In particular the `/sbin` and `usr/sbin` paths are not searched, since `sudo` inherits `PATH` from the user, not the `root` user.
 Because of this, at least for this course, it is recommended to update the `PATH` with `PATH=$PATH:/usr/sbin:/sbin` in the `.bashrc` file.

 :::note
 For my AWS instances the `PATH` already contained `/usr/sbin` and `/sbin` so no need to update the `.bashrc`.